 A small expense that can save you a lot of money and aggravation

-There are lots of VPN services that do a good job protecting your online privacy.
-Here are links to a couple of “best of” lists for 2018:
+There are lots of VPN services that do a good job of protecting your online privacy.
+Here are links to a couple of “best of” lists for 2020:

-Make sure your VPN is set start automatically when the device starts.
+- Make sure your VPN is set to start automatically when the device starts.
 There’s no point buying one if it is not running.

 To sum things up, it’s a good idea to use a VPN whenever you go online, especially if you ever use public networks.
 It’s an even better idea to be willing to pay a bit for it.
 As always, do your research – you can start with the list of articles below.